 Stem Cell and Exosome Therapy

-The stem cell treatment is one of the most common type of regenerative therapy.
-Stem cells are vital body cells that carry a potential to develop into different types of tissues.
+Stem cell treatment is one of the most common types of regenerative therapy.
+Stem cells are vital body cells that carry the potential to develop into different types of tissues.

 The required stem cells are then injected directly into the injured part, developing into healthy cells and healing the damaged body part.